Effective Whitney Stratification of Real Algebraic Varieties: Abstract

 \section{Abstract}

-We describe an algorithm to compute Whitney stratifications of real algebraic varieties.
-The basic idea is to first stratify the complexified version of the given real variety using conormal techniques, and then to show that the resulting stratifications admit a description using only real polynomials.
-This method also extends to stratification problems involving certain basic semialgebraic sets as well as real algebraic maps.
-One of the map stratification algorithms described here yields a new method for solving the real root classification problem.
+We describe new algorithms to compute Whitney stratifications of real algebraic varieties.
+Using either conormal or polar techniques, these algorithms stratify a complexification of a given real variety.
+We then show that the resulting stratification can be described by real polynomials.
+We also extend these methods to stratification problems involving the so-called full semialgebraic sets as well as real algebraic maps.